FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 single input file [LinkModelGLDNS3.txt](LinkModelGLDNS3.txt) provides this information to our ns-3 model.

-To get ns-3 to work with FNCS2, we created a new ns-3 FNCS2 "application".
+To get ns-3 to work with FNCS, we created a new ns-3 FNCS "application".
 Applications are associated with individual nodes.
 Each node holds a list of references to its applications.
 In other words, a node in ns-3 on its own doesn't do anything, rather it must have one or more applications running on the node.
-Our FNCS2 application listens for FNCS2 messages.
-Upon receiving a FNCS2 message, a FNCS2 application running at a node injects the message into the simulated network at its node.
-The ns-3 model routes the message appropriately, realistically delaying its transmission, and then the FNCS2 application instance running on the destination node in the network reads the message once it arrives and sends it back to the FNCS2 broker so it can be sent back to the destination simulator.
+Our FNCS application listens for FNCS messages.
+Upon receiving a FNCS message, a FNCS application running at a node injects the message into the simulated network at its node.
+The ns-3 model routes the message appropriately, realistically delaying its transmission, and then the FNCS application instance running on the destination node in the network reads the message once it arrives and sends it back to the FNCS broker so it can be sent back to the destination simulator.

 It may sound complicated, but it's really not so different from our